Nightfall77/CyberArk/CyberArk psPAS REST API Exmaples/README.md

 # Note

-All data, account names, Safe names, servers, IP addresses, and reports included in this repository are fictional and intended solely for demonstration and learning purposes.
-No production data or customer information is included.
+All data, account names, Safe names, servers, IP addresses, and reports included in this repository are fictional and intended solely for demonstration and for recuitment purposes. csv files has extra columns which is not reflcted in the script to make logic main focus and to simplify scripting for potential employers!!